 All the necessary tools are available in the Model Edit panel.
 Using the "Selection Brush" the user can select a part of the surface and remove it by pressing the "Cut Selected Area" button.
 This way the user can clean the surface from scuttered parts or "extract" a tooth, for example.
+The selected area can be cleared by pressing the button "Clear Selection".

 Removing parts of the model, however, will create a hole (or several).
 The "Holes Closing Tool" can be used to close them.
-The user can select and close one specific hole using "Select Holes Manually".
-It is also possible to close all of them at once.
+The user can select and close one specific hole using, or select and close all of them at once.
+All selected holes can be also deselected.